Module phi.physics.advect

 """

-Finite difference advection using the differentiation Scheme indicated by `scheme` and a simple Euler step
+Computes the differential advection term using the differentiation Scheme indicated by `order`, ´implicit´ and `upwind`.

 Args:

-velocity: `Grid` that can be sampled in the elements of `grid`.
+velocity: `Field` that can be sampled at the elements of `u`.

 order: Spatial order of accuracy.